mcuellar/tailorai/README.md

 ## Screenshots

 ### Landing Page
-The landing page features a modern gradient design, showcasing the key features of TailorAI.
+The landing page features a modern gradient design, showcasing the key features of TuneIt.

 ### Registration Page
 A clean, responsive registration form with validation and social login options.